 New Pokémon are here!

-As of the December 2016 update, Pokémon from gen 2's Johto region - otherwise known as the Pokémon from Gold, Silver and Crystal - are beginning to become available.
+As of the February 2017 update, Pokémon from Gen 2's Johto region - otherwise known as the Pokémon from Gold, Silver and Crystal - are available.

 If you want to play properly, then be prepared to travel around

 Instead of exploring at random, there are ways to track specific creatures in Pokémon Go with Nearby and Sighting radars thanks to an in-game radar in the bottom right corner of the screen, which allows you to hone in on what creatures are nearby and by PokeStops.
 You can also track creatures by their Type in real-life locations - such as water Pokémon being near rivers, canals and lakes - as well demanding players travel to entirely different continents to get region-exclusive creatures.